 Injectable syringes also typically have a threaded tip, so a needle can be attached to it for use in subcutaneous, intramuscular and intravenous injections, as well as other types of parenteral deliveries.

 Syringes are available in various sizes and colours, and physicians will select which size syringe is appropriate depending on how the medication is to be administered, what the relevant dose is and how thick the liquid is.
-Oral syringes are typically amber or orange in colour, although oral syringes which are capable of administering more than 10mls of liquid may be clear.
+Oral syringes can be found in colours such as amber or orange, though they often feature clear barrels, as is the case with our oral syringes at Origin.

 Oral syringes come in various sizes and capacities depending on the medication dose required.
 As children are often prescribed lower dosages of medication than adults, smaller syringes may be used to administer their medicine.